liebig/cron/README.md

 # ![alt text](https://raw.github.com/liebig/cron/master/icon.png "Cron") Cron ![project status](http://stillmaintained.com/liebig/cron.png)
 Job scheduling for Laravel

 Cron can be used for easily performing cron jobs in Laravel.
 If you want to run jobs from a cron schedule service from the internet or just use crontab on the same machine, Cron can help you.
-For more information how Cron can help you, please have a look at the [Raison d'être](#raison).
+For more information how Cron can simplify your job scheduling, please have a look at the [Raison d'être](#raison).

 * Homepage: https://liebig.github.io/cron/
 * Github: https://github.com/liebig/cron/